Location and Borders

 |Cassava||potato-like root vegetable cooked as a potato or yam|

-N’jau experiences a dry season from late November-early June, and a wet season during the remainder of the year, with heavy rains predominantly during the months of September-October.
-During the wet season, the village focuses on farming of staple crops, which require a lot of water.
-This includes crops such as rice and cous, which are farmed in surplus, and stored for year-round consumption.
+In N’Jau, the wet season typically experiences heavy rains predominantly during the months of September-October.
+During this time, the village focuses on farming staple crops, which requires large amounts of water.
+These crops, such as rice and cous, are farmed in surplus and stored for year-round consumption.
 The versatility of cous is used for a variety of dishes, including cereal, porridge, and grain bowls.
-During the dry season, an emphasis is placed on gardening of vegetables and fruits (crops which require comparatively less water).
-Common vegetables include onions, Jamaican “red” sorrel, bitter tomato, cassava, cucumbers, chili peppers, and squash.
+During the dry season, an emphasis is placed on gardening of vegetables and fruits, which require comparatively less water.
+Common vegetables include onions, Jamaican “red” sorrel, bitter tomatoes, cassava, cucumbers, chili peppers, and squash.

-Food scraps from the community are collected at the edge of the West Garden, and covered with plastic bags in direct sunlight in order to decompose the food in the heat of the sun.
-In the South Garden, the women compost using large hand-dug pits, which they rotate with tumbleweed, manure, food scraps, etc.
+Food scraps from the community are collected at the edge of the West Garden and covered with plastic bags in direct sunlight in order to decompose the food in the heat of the sun.
+In the South Garden, the women compost using large hand-dug pits, which they rotate with tumbleweed, manure, food scraps, and other biodegradable substances.